Energinet-DataHub/energy-origin/doc/architecture/adr/0009-PROPOSAL-nuget-mockhttp.md

 ## Rationale

 Mocking `HttpClient` using Moq or by our own implementation requires some detailed knowledge about the workings of `HttpClient`.
 With a library this detailed knowledge is not needed.

+We found that of the libraries mocking `HttpClient` [richardszalay/mockhttp](https://github.com/richardszalay/mockhttp) had highest number of stars on Github of the libraries.
+There has not been changes to [richardszalay/mockhttp](https://github.com/richardszalay/mockhttp) in several years, but in this case this is a good thing as `HttpClient` is an old part of .NET.

 The tests becomes to easier read.
 An example of using Moq: